Chris Erskine: Playing career

 On 16 April 2013 it was announced that Erskine, along with Thistle teammate Paul Paton, had signed a pre-contract agreement with Dundee United and would join at the start of the 2013–14 season.
 He scored his first goal for Dundee United in a 4–0 win against St Mirren.
 On 20 January 2014, Erskine returned to Partick Thistle on loan until the end of the season, after failing to secure a regular place in the Dundee United team.

 Returning to Dundee United for the 2014–15 season, Erskine scored in their first game of the season, a 3–0 win against Aberdeen at Pittodrie.

 After signing a pre-contract agreement in January 2016, Erskine rejoined Partick Thistle permanently in June 2016.
 The first goal of his third spell at the club came on the first day of the 2016–17 Scottish Premiership season, in a 2–0 victory at home to Inverness Caledonian Thistle.
 In December 2016 he made his 200th appearance for Thistle.
 The season ended with the club achieving a top six finish, Erskine making 42 appearances and scoring 9 goals in all competitions.

 Erskine was confirmed as Thistle's player of the year for the 2017–18 season, despite having stated he was 'embarrassed' to be nominated after the club's poor performances over the campaign; ultimately they were relegated to the Championship after losing the play-off against Livingston.
 He left Partick Thistle in January 2019 after falling out of favour with new manager Gary Caldwell, joining Premiership club Livingston in January 2019 for a nominal transfer fee and signing an eighteen-month contract.

 Erskine joined his hometown club, East Kilbride of the Lowland League, in July 2020.
 In March 2021, he began his fourth spell with Partick Thistle, now managed by Ian McCall, joining on loan from East Kilbride until the end of the season.
 He only made two substitute appearances, suffering a hamstring injury in a game against Forfar Athletic which ruled him out for the remainder of the season.
 After Thistle won the League One title, Erskine returned to East Kilbride.

 He left East Kilbride in June 2022 after being unable to agree terms on a new contract, subsequently signing for West of Scotland League club St Cadoc's.

+In October 2024 Erskine signed for Scottish 6th tier side Glenafton Athletic.